MoonInTheRiver/DiffSinger/docs/README-SVS.md

 ## DiffSinger (SVS)

 ### PART1.
 [Run DiffSinger on PopCS](README-SVS-popcs.md)
 In PART1, we only focus on spectrum modeling (acoustic model) and assume the ground-truth (GT) F0 to be given as the pitch information following these papers [1][2][3].
-If you want to conduct experiments on F0 prediction, please move to PART2.
+If you want to conduct experiments with F0 prediction, please move to PART2.

 Thus, the pipeline of this part can be summarized as: